1Password/solutions/device-trust/okta-terraform-deployment/README.md

 # Device Trust Okta Terraform Deployment

 ## Introduction
-If your organization uses Terraform to manage Okta instance, you can use this Terraform example to create Device Trust related resources.
-This is only an example Terraform deployment and should be tailored to your organization's needs.
+If your organization uses Terraform to manage its Okta instance, you can use this example to create Device Trust related resources.
+This is only a sample Terraform deployment and should be tailored to your organization's specific needs.

 ## Instructions
-1. Set up the following to get started.
+1. Set up the following to get started:
-    - Make sure you have the following resources in the same directory.
+    - Ensure you have the following resources in your working directory:
-        - `kolide_idp_signature_certificate.pem` : This is not tenant specific, meaning you can use the certificate in this repository.
-Make sure the cert doesn’t include `-----***BEGIN CERTIFICATE***-----` and `-----END ***CERTIFICATE***-----` in the beginning and at the end.
+        - `kolide_idp_signature_certificate.pem` : This is not tenant specific, meaning you can use the certificate included in this repository.
+Make sure the cert **does not** include the lines `-----***BEGIN CERTIFICATE***-----` and `-----END ***CERTIFICATE***-----` in the beginning and at the end of the certificate.
         - `kolide-logo.png`
-    - Edit `devicetrust.tf` file specific to your tenant.
-The parts you have to fill in are commented as `TODO` .
+    - Edit the `devicetrust.tf` file to match your tenant configuration.
+The sections you need to update are marked with `TODO` .
     - Make sure your Okta Terraform application has the following scopes granted.
-This is usually defined in [main.tf](http://main.tf) file as scopes, and inside the Okta application > Okta API Scopes.
+These are usually defined in the [main.tf](http://main.tf) file and must also be granted in the Okta Admin Console under Okta API Scopes.

         ```
         "okta.apps.manage",